wavemotion-dave/StellaDS/README.md

 Place StellaDS.NDS on your SD or flashcard.

-That's all, StellaDS can be use now :) !
+That's all, StellaDS can be used now :) !

 When the emulator starts, click on the cartridge slot to choose a file. you are use Up/Down to select a file, then use A to load it.